algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 ### Proportional Controller

-If the car is too far to the right then you would turn left and vice versa.
+If the car is too far to the right then you should turn left and vice versa.
-But there are a range of angles you can turn the wheel, so you can turn proportional to how far you are from the line.
+Since there are a range of angles you can turn the wheel, so you should turn proportional to the distance from the line.
-This is what the proportional controller (P controller) does, which is given by,
+This is what the proportional controller (P controller) does, which is described by,

 $$ P = K_{p} e(t), $$

-Where $K_{p}$ is a constant and $e(t)$ is the current error.
+Where $K_{p}$ is a constant and $e(t)$ is the current distance from the line, which is called the error.
 The performance of the controller improves with larger $K_{p}$;
-if $K_{p}$ is too high then when the error is too high, the system becomes unstable, i.e. the rc car drives in a circle.
+if $K_{p}$ is too high then when the error is too high, the system becomes unstable.
+In this case, the car would turn in circles, since there is a maximum angle the wheel can turn, else it would zig zag around the line.

 ### Derivative Controller

-The P controller works well but it has the added problem of overshoting a lot. we need to dampen the oscillation, on way to solve this is to make the rc car resistant to sudden changes of error.
+The P controller works well but it has the added problem of overshooting a lot, we need to dampen these oscillations.
+One way to solve this is to make the rc car resistant to sudden changes of error.
-This is what the derivative controller (D controller) does, which is given by,
+This is what the derivative controller (D controller) does, which is described by,

 $$ D = K_{d} \frac{de(t)}{dt}$$